Berat Vs Gjirokaster: Which Albanian UNESCO City Is Better Today

 Berat one of the places to visit in Albania

-With its UNESCO World Heritage status and its well-preserved Ottoman-era architecture, Berat attracts visitors from all over the world.
+With its UNESCO World Heritage status and well-preserved Ottoman-era architecture, Berat attracts visitors from around the world.

-Located in central Albania, Berat sits proudly on the banks of the Osum River.
-Its strategic position between the Adriatic Sea and the Albanian Alps contributes to its stunning landscapes and offers numerous outdoor activities for nature fans.
+Located in central Albania, Berat sits on the banks of the Osum River.
+Its inland location near Mount Tomorr puts it near hiking areas and natural landscapes.
 Believe me, you’ll pack your camera roll more than once!

-However, it’s about more than just its geographical significance; Berat’s feature of being an architectural gem makes it a must-visit destination for history buffs and culture lovers.
+However, it’s about more than its geographical significance; Berat’s status as an architectural gem makes it a must-visit destination for history buffs and culture lovers.

-Berat is famously known as the “City of a Thousand Windows” due to its distinctive Ottoman houses with countless windows perched on the steep slopes of Mount Tomorr.
+Berat is known as the “City of a Thousand Windows” for its distinctive Ottoman houses, with countless windows perched on the steep slopes of Mount Tomorr.
 This unique characteristic presents a captivating urban landscape that will take your breath away.

-The city’s historical significance is apparent in the well-preserved Berat Castle, which dates back to the 4th century BC.
+The city’s historical significance is anchored by Berat Castle, whose earliest fortifications date to antiquity and were expanded during the Byzantine and Ottoman periods.
 Inside the castle walls, you’ll find Byzantine churches, Ottoman-era mosques, and the Onufri National Iconography Museum, showcasing the works of the famous Albanian artist Onufri.

 Best Castles In Albania - Travel Blog - Berat Castle